in

 New York City’s energy hit a fever pitch as Dave East celebrated the release of his highly anticipated album Karma 4—an event that merged the worlds of hip-hop, fashion, and culture in a way only East could.
-The night, curated by the creative collective Icon.SEG in collaboration with the Ksubi flagship store, was more than a listening event—it was a statement of independence, artistry, and legacy in motion.
+The night, curated by the ICON Sports Entertainment Group, in collaboration with the Ksubi flagship store, was more than a listening event—it was a statement of independence, artistry, and legacy in motion.

-Icon.SEG, known for its forward-thinking event production and its seamless ability to merge music, lifestyle, and cultural moments, delivered an immersive experience.
+ICON, most known for generating revenue for its clients through brand endorsement deals and appearances, has in recent years expanded into event production, seamlessly merging, music, sports, lifestyle and cultural moments to immersive experiences, which this event was a true testament to.
 Guests who managed to score an invite found themselves in the heart of Soho, standing shoulder to shoulder with industry executives, influencers, and die-hard fans—all eager to witness East’s next chapter unfold.

 The line outside stretched down the block, filled with excited supporters dressed in high-end streetwear and flashing their phones to capture every moment.
 Inside, the atmosphere was electric—neon lights, Ksubi denim aesthetics, and East’s lyrics echoing through the space.